 The 1980s were a time of change at BCCC.
 Due to civil wars raging in Central America - punctuated by the assassination of Archbishop Romero, the DC region saw a significant influx of refugees from El Salvador, Nicaragua, Honduras and Guatemala.
 Most of the newcomers established themselves in the Adams Morgan, Mount Pleasant, and Columbia Heights neighborhoods - over the years, these new immigrants changed the demographics of the neighborhood and consequently the face of the Center.
 Today, Barbara Chambers serves a majority of Hispanic children and their families.

-As demand for childcare and early childhood education increased, BCCC took the strategic decision to increase capacity by opening three new centers: BCCC #2 was opened in 2014 in the Shaw neighborhood, BCCC #3 opened in 2016 in the upper Columbia Heights neighborhood, BCCC #4 opened in Mount Pleasant in April 2022, and BCCC#5 opened in Shaw in march 2022.
-In all, the four centers serve over 350 children in the infant, toddler, Pre-K, and school age Before and After programs.
+As demand for childcare and early childhood education increased, BCCC took the strategic decision to increase capacity by opening four new centers: BCCC #2 opened in 2014 in the Shaw neighborhood, BCCC #3 opened in 2016 in the upper Columbia Heights neighborhood, BCCC #4 opened in Mount Pleasant in April 2022, and BCCC#5 opened in Shaw in march 2022.
+In all, the five centers serve over 430 children in the infant, toddler, Pre-K, and school age Before and After programs.